c-blake/c-blake/README.md

 Miscellaneous:
 --------------
- - [ftab](https://github.com/c-blake/ftab) - Native Nim File-Based Hash Table
+ - [ftab](https://github.com/c-blake/ftab) - Native File-Based Hash Table
  library like DBM; SQLite can be overkill/slow
  - [kslog](https://github.com/c-blake/kslog) - Linux specific replacement for
- syslogd-ng in like 132 lines of Nim code
+ syslogd-ng in like 132 lines
- - [nimp](https://github.com/c-blake/nimp) - a Nim package manager I use (but doubt anyone else will) in about 300 self-contained lines of Nim code
+ - [nimp](https://github.com/c-blake/nimp) - a Nim package manager I use (but doubt anyone else will) in about 320 self-contained lines

 An experiment:
 --------------
  - [nimsearch](https://github.com/c-blake/nimsearch) - Try to explain some
- elementary ideas of search engine impl via successive diffs / patches in Nim
+ elementary ideas of search engine impl via successive diffs / patches

 Some C packages:
 ----------------